dib-lab/dammit/doc/quickstart.md

 and prepare databases before you can annotate a transcriptome.
 This quickstart takes you through database preparation (with `dammit run databases`).
-These will take a while to prepare, but are the same databases you'll need for all default annotation runs.
+These will take a while to prepare, but are the same databases you'll need for most annotation runs.
 Finally, we run annotation using a very small sample dataset.

 ## First, check and prepare databases